givasile/effector/docs/docs/notebooks/synthetic-examples/01_linear_model.md

     x_2                           1.1423    0.0000         1
     x_1                           0.9207    0.0000         1
     ============================================================
+    global effects reproduce 100.0% of the model's variance

 As we expected, all feature effects are linear.
 Looking closer, we can also confirm the gradients of the effects: